nudge-now/sdk-android/README.md

 onReward event is called when each type of campaign's reward condition is completed.

-- Reward Campaign: the event is called when your user see the campaign contents
+- Reward Campaign: The event is called when your user sees the campaign contents.
-- Incentivized CPI Campaign: the event is called when SDK checks Advertising App's install
+- Incentivized CPI Campaign: The event is called when our SDK checks Advertising App's install.
-- Incentivized CPA Campaign: the event is called after SDK checks Advertising App's install and the user called the targeted marketing event in Advertising App
+- Incentivized CPA Campaign: The event is called after our SDK checks Advertising App's install and the user called the targeted marketing event in Advertising App.

-If your users have any network disconnection or loss in theirs device, our SDK stored the reward data in the app's local storage, and then re-check in the next app session.
-So, we guarantee users will always get the reward from our SDK.
+If your users have any network connectivity issues, our SDK stores the reward data in the app's local storage, and then re-checks at the next app session.
+So, we guarantee every user will always get the reward they are entitled to.

 #### implementing sendItemToUser()

 You should give a reward item to your user using your own client code or back-end server api.
-Your client may send an api request with unique vale of item, quantity and security token values to your server.
-Then the server application will add a reward item to user's item inventory.
+Your client may send an api request with an unique value of item, quantity and security token values to your server.
+Then the server application will add a reward item to the user's item inventory.

 #### Hack Proof

-Our SDK never call itemRewarded event more than once per a campaign.
-We always check it with device identifiers to avoid abusing.
-However, there is still possible for hackers to hijack your api request between your client and back-end server.
+Our SDK never calls itemRewarded event more than once per campaign.
+We always check with device identifiers to avoid abuse.
+However, It is still possible for hackers to hijack your api request between your client and back-end server.
 To prevent this issue, we provide a security token value.
-A security token is unique value per your campaign.
+A security token is an unique value per campaign.
 You can generate the token while you're creating a reward campaign.
-You can do hack proof works using the security token as belows:
+You can provide hack-proof rewards using the security token as follows:

 1. You will store a security token to your own database before starting a reward campaign.
-You should reject any reward requests with invalid token value.
+You should reject any reward requests with an invalid token value.
-2. if some users are trying to request with the same token value more than once, you should reject that those requests.
+2. If some users are trying to request with the same token value more than once, you should reject those requests.
 3. If you think your security token is exposed to hackers, you can always change the value in our dashboard.

 ### Promotion

-Using sales promotion campaign, you can promote your in-app item to your users.
-When users tap an action button of image message, a purchase UI will appear to proceed user's purchase.
-SDK will automatically detect if users made a purchase or not, and then will update the campaign performance to dashboard in real time.
+Using sales promotion campaigns, you can promote your in-app item to your users.
+When users tap on an action button of an image message, a purchase UI will appear to proceed with the user's purchase.
+Our SDK will automatically detect if the users made a purchase or not, and then will update the campaign performance to our dashboard in real time.

-To apply promotion feature, you should implement AFPromotionListener. onPromotion() event is automatically called when users tap an action button of image message in sale promotion campaign.
-You just need to show purchase UI of promotion item using 'promotionPurchase' object.
+To apply our promotion features, you should implement AFPromotionListener. onPromotion() event is automatically called when users tap on an action button of an image message for sale promotion campaigns.
+You just need to show the purchase UI of the promotion item using 'promotionPurchase' object.

-For Actual Currency Item, you should usee your in-app billing library codes to show purchase UI.
-You can get SKU value from getItemId() method of promotionPurchase object.
+For Actual Currency Items, you should use your in-app billing library codes to show the purchase UI.
+You can get the SKU value from getItemId() method of promotionPurchase object.

-For Virtual Currency Item, you should use your own purchase UI which might be already implemented in your store page.
-Also there are discount options for virtual item sales promotion campaign.
-You can check the discount type using getDiscountType() method of promotionPurchase object
+For Virtual Currency Items, you should use your own purchase UI which might be already implemented in your store page.
+Also there are discount options for virtual item sales promotion campaigns.
+You can check the discount type using getDiscountType() method of promotionPurchase object.

-1. **Discount Price**: users can buy a promotion item with specific discounted price.
-You can get price form getPrice() method.
+1. **Discount Price**: Users can buy a promotion item at a specific discounted price.
+You can get price from getPrice() method.

-2. **Discount Rate**: users can buy a promotion item with discount rate.
-You will calculate the discounted price applying the discount rate which can be earned from getDiscountRate() method.
+2. **Discount Rate**: users can buy a promotion item at a discounted rate.
+You will calculate the discounted price by applying the discount rate which can be earned from getDiscountRate() method.

 ```java
 AdFresca.setPromotionListener(new AFPromotionListener(){